 Over the last decade, risk management has been quickly gaining the importance that it deserves.
 The industry is moving form a wild west attitude towards risk management to a more scientific approach.
 This can only be good news not just for Certified Financial Risk Managers, but shareholders, employees and investors alike.

 If you are a risk wiz-kid already, then the FRM exam should be a breeze for you.
-My experience is that FRM is a bit more quant-heavy than the CFA exam so put in some extra hours and feel free to subscribe to a training course (Bionic Turtle is my recommendation).
-Good luck!
+My experience is that FRM is a bit more quant-heavy than the CFA exam so put in some extra hours and feel free to subscribe to a training course.
+Here our my top picks:

 Alternative Risk Certifications